Air-sea gas exchange

-Ocean-atmosphere exchange has profound implications for our environment and the Earth's climate.
+Ocean-atmosphere exchange has profound implications for the environment and the Earth's climate.

 Air-sea exchange is important for the cycling of gases such as carbon dioxide, methane, nitrous oxide, dimethylsulfide and ammonia.
 These compounds are important for our climate because they are either greenhouse gases or influence the production and growth of particles in the atmosphere that reflect solar radiation away from the Earth’s surface.